 Find popular front yard landscaping ideas for central Texas homeowners that can help you create a luxurious outdoor space that complements your lifestyle.

-When designing a residential landscape, the most important step is to put a plan on paper.
+Before designing a residential landscape, it’s important to understand the 6 main steps to landscape design, starting with putting a plan on paper.
 A master plan is developed through the ‘design process’: a step-by-step method that considers the environmental conditions, your desires, and the elements and principles of design.
 Our design team develops a master plan that will save time and money and is more likely to result in a design you’ll love for years to come.
 The goal is to organize the natural and man-made features in your yard into an aesthetic, functional, and environmentally sustainable landscape.

-There are five main steps in the design process:
+There are five main steps to landscape design process:

 - conducting a site inventory and analysis